tatsuyamoriguchi/portfolio/mobileAppQA.md

   *  Docker is a containerized virtual environment that makes it easy to develop, maintain, and deploy apps and services.
   *  Start with accessing DockerHub, online cloud repository of Docker containers.
   *  Dockerfile, which can be built in a DockerImage, which can be run as a Docker Container
+* <a href="https://stackshare.io/stackups/appium-vs-circleci">Appium vs CircleCI: What are the differences?</a> July 21, 2022
+  *  Appium: classified as "Mobile Testing Frameworks", Automation for iOS and Android Apps.
+Appium is an open source test automation framework for use with native, hybrid, and mobile web apps.
+It drives iOS and Android apps using the WebDriver protocol.
+Appium is sponsored by Sauce Labs and a thriving community of open source developers
+  *  CircleCI: classified as "Continuous Integration" tools, Automate your development process quickly, safely, and at scale.
+Continuous integration and delivery platform helps software teams rapidly release code with confidence by automating the build, test, and deploy process.
+Offers a modern software development platform that lets teams ramp.
+  *  Features offered by Appium are:
+     *  Works on native and hybrid mobile apps
+     *  Write mobile tests using any language or framework
+     *  Open source
+  * Features offered by CircleCI:
+     * Language-Inclusive Support
+     * Custom Environments
+     * Flexible Resource Allocation
+     * "Webdriverio support" is the primary reason why developers consider Appium over the competitors, whereas "Github integration" was stated as the key factor in picking CircleCI.
 * <a href="https://youtube.com/playlist?list=PL9GgS3TcDh8x6tcY7HDq2zmEx0fAtwWsM" target="_blank">How to get started with Circle CI</a> July 12, 2022

 ## TDD & BDD